Humble Petition and Advice

 The Humble Petition and Advice was the second and last codified constitution of England after the Instrument of Government.

 On 23 February 1657, during a sitting of the Second Protectorate Parliament, Sir Christopher Packe, a Member of Parliament and former Lord Mayor of London (chosen by those supporting Kingship as he was a less controversial character than the leaders of the Kingship party), presented the Lord Protector Oliver Cromwell with a remonstrance which became known as the Humble Petition and Advice.
 Although he presented it, Packe was not the author.

 The remonstrance came about largely as a result of the rise of the New Cromwellians, many of whom were moderate Presbyterians like Edward Montagu.
 They in themselves were an expression of strong latent support for monarchy and the English traditional constitutional limits on its power, a desire to lose the military overtones of the earlier Protectorate and the decreasing level of control Cromwell was able to exert due to ill health and frustration with a lack of revolutionary ideology amongst his subjects.

 The intention of the Humble Petition and Advice was to offer a hereditary monarchy to Oliver Cromwell, to assert Parliament's control over new taxation, to provide an independent council to advise the king, to assure the holding of 'Triennial' meetings (every three years) of Parliament, and to reduce the size of the standing army in order to save money, amongst other things.
-These had the effect of limiting, not increasing, Cromwell's power.
+These limited, rather than increased, Cromwell's power.
 However, the real sticking point for many radicals were Clauses 10 through 12; these placed severe restrictions on sects like Fifth Monarchists and Baptists, while seeking to re-establish a national church structured along Presbyterian lines.

-Cromwell refused the Crown, on 8 May 1657.
+On 8 May 1657, Cromwell refused the crown.
 There is much speculation among historians as to why he did so.
 One popular assertion is that he feared disaffection in the army, especially considering the proposed reduction in its size.
 Others include that he was distressed by allegations of dynastic ambition, he did not genuinely accept that a monarchy was necessary in England, or that he feared reinstating a monarchy on the basis that he believed the monarchy had been judged by God in the period following the First English Civil War.

 The Humble Petition and Advice was amended to remove the clause on kingship.
 The Naylor case caused it also to be modified to include a second chamber.

 On 25 May, Cromwell ratified a modified Humble Petition and Advice and said that he would nominate his successor as Lord Protector.